jezer0x/blog/_posts/2023-02-02-prompting-gpt-to-code.md

 [https://www.youtube.com/watch?v=ng438SIXyW4](https://www.youtube.com/watch?v=ng438SIXyW4)

 Compared to CoPilot, this is better interface for writing code from scratch.
 You dont have to write any code to prime the model.
 The prompts are quite straightforward and specify what is needed in English.
 The dev mentions specific technologies to use, asks for specific code snippets and ChatGPT gets it in the right ballpark.
+Most of the code is used as-is, but the dev does end up making some minor changes by hand.

 A job board is a common website pattern and ChatGPT ought to have a lot of examples to generate from.
-One might have to offer it a lot more guidance if you are building something new.
+One might have to offer more detailed guidance if you are building something new.

 ## Custom **JSON**